rickichann/data_stream_automation_master_to_warehouse/README.md

 Data Stream, Master to WH (Data Stream, Insert & Update)

-1. Fetch the last date in the updated_at / write_date column, and edit date in load_date_update_csv.csv using that data.
+1. Fetch the last date in the updated_at / write_date column, and edit date in load_date_update.csv using that data.
 2. Database configuration
 3. Create new table "cron_activity" for activity check